openvar/variantValidator/docs/installation/docker.md

 # Full Docker Installation

-The Full Docker Installation runs both VariantValidator and its supporting services entirely within Docker.
+The Full Docker Installation runs VariantValidator, VariantFormatter and the supporting services entirely within Docker.

 ## Build and start the supporting services